CreoverseTeam/CreoversePublic/readme.md

 Using **Lua 5.3** for now probably going to move to 5.1 for Lua JIT.

 ### Party System
-Create a party similar to a discoord server.
-When loading or not connected to any servers you are transfered to the party lounge.
+Create a party similar to a Discoord server.
+When loading or not connected to any servers you are transferred to the party lounge.

 ### Dedicated Servers
 Host your own servers running your own configuration of packages.

 ### 64-bit Coordinate System
-Great for large-scalel simulations.
+Great for large-scale simulations.
 Space gamemodes, planetary rendering, and large scale voxel worlds.